 The case flow diagram describes

 the stages of delinquency case processing in the juvenile justice system.

 The following is an excerpt from the Juvenile Offenders and Victims: A National Report publication, NCJ 153569, pages 7679.
 The statistics have been updated to reflect the latest available data.

 Young law violators generally enter the juvenile justice system through law enforcement...

 Each State's processing of law violators is unique:

 Even within States, case processing often varies from community to community depending on local practice and tradition.
 Consequently, any description of juvenile justice processing must be general, outlining a common series of decision points.

 Law enforcement diverts many juvenile offenders out of the justice system:

 police department and then released.
-Fifty-nine percent of arrested juveniles were referred to juvenile court.
+Sixty-nine percent of arrested juveniles were referred to juvenile court.